What is an ETF? ETF Trading & Investing Guide

-An ETF bundles many investments together to be bought and sold in one neat and tidy package.
-The purchase of one ETF provides exposure to dozens or even hundreds of different investments at once.
+An exchange-traded fund, or ETF, bundles many investments together in one package so it can be sold as shares and traded on an exchange.
+The purchase of one ETF provides exposure to dozens or even hundreds of different investments at once, and there are numerous types of ETFs on the market.

 What Is an ETF?

-An ETF is an investment fund that you can buy and sell like a stock, but that pools together different assets, such as stocks, bonds, commodities, or currencies, and then divides its ownership up into shares.
+An ETF is a type of pooled investment fund that bundles together different assets, such as stocks, bonds, commodities, or currencies, and then divides the ownership of the fund into shares.
+Unlike mutual funds, ETFs give investors the ability to trade shares on an exchange throughout the day, similar to a stock.

-This means that with just a few clicks, it is possible to buy one fund that provides exposure to hundreds or thousands of investment securities.
+Unlike investing in a single stock, however, it’s possible to buy shares of a single ETF that provides exposure to hundreds or thousands of investment securities.
 ETFs are often heralded for helping investors gain diversified exposure to the market for a relatively low cost.

-This is important to understand—the ETF is simply the suitcase that packs investments together.
-When you invest in an ETF, you are exposed to the underlying investment.
-For example, if you are invested in a stock ETF, you are invested in stocks.
-If you are invested in a bond ETF, you are invested in bonds.
+This is important to understand: Just like a mutual fund, an ETF is the suitcase that packs investments together.
+For example, if you are invested in a stock ETF, you are invested in the underlying stocks.
+If you are invested in a bond ETF, you are invested in the underlying bonds.
+Thus you are exposed to the same risk levels of those specific markets.

-Though less popular, there are also actively-managed ETFs, where a person or group makes decisions about what securities to buy and sell within the fund.
-Generally, these will charge a higher fee than index ETFs, which are simply designed to track an index or segment of the market.
+Though less popular, there are also actively managed ETFs, where a person or group makes decisions about what securities to buy and sell within the fund.
+Generally, active funds charge a higher fee than index ETFs, which are simply designed to track an index or segment of the market.

 How Do ETFs Work?

-Most ETFs track a particular index that measures some segment of the market.
+As discussed, most ETFs track a particular index that measures some segment of the market.
 For example, there are multiple ETFs that track the S&P 500 index.
-The S&P 500 index is a measure of the stock performance of 500 leading companies in the United States.
+The S&P 500 index measures the performance of 500 of the biggest companies in the United States.

 Therefore, if you were to purchase one share of an S&P 500 index fund, you would be invested in all 500 companies in that index, in their proportional weights.